minishift/minishift/docs/docker-machine-drivers.md

 From: https://github.com/Homebrew/homebrew-core/blob/master/Formula/docker-machine-driver-xhyve.rb
 ```

-To install the latest driver version via brew:
+To install the latest version of the driver via brew:

 ```
 $ brew install docker-machine-driver-xhyve